-5. Council Plan
+3. Council Plan

-- 5.1 The 33 Strategic Objectives and Base Plan are set out in the Council Plan and are supported by a Strategic Objectives Implementation Plan.
-Each department's Service Plan will align to the delivery of the Council Plan. - 5.2 The Council Plan acknowledges the key achievements for the council during 2023-24, including our continued work with partners to secure the £1.14bn devolution deal for the East Midlands, guaranteeing income streams of £38m each year over the next 30 years; supporting residents and businesses affected by significant flooding in parts of the county; achieving a 70% reduction in carbon emissions from council land and property since 2009-10; supporting local people facing financial hardship due to the high cost of living and continuing to meet the high demand for children's safeguarding and adult social care services. - 5.3 A range of activity is set out in the Plan to support the achievement of the council's outcomes for Derbyshire, these include: - Delivering devolution, where the transfer of both powers and funding from government will help to improve local transport, adults skills training, housing and the environment, encouraging the creation of quality local jobs that give people a decent standard of living and a better quality of life - Driving forward the council's ambition to reduce carbon emissions generated by the council to net zero by 2032, or sooner, by tackling the more challenging emissions and identifying how the further reductions needed might be achieved using appropriate carbon offsetting measures including renewable energy generation and tree planting.
+- 3.1 The 33 Strategic Objectives and Base Plan are set out in the Council Plan and are supported by a Strategic Objectives Implementation Plan.
+Each department's Service Plan will align to the delivery of the Council Plan. - 3.2 The Council Plan acknowledges the key achievements for the council during 2023-24, including our continued work with partners to secure the £1.14bn devolution deal for the East Midlands, guaranteeing income streams of £38m each year over the next 30 years; supporting residents and businesses affected by significant flooding in parts of the county; achieving a 70% reduction in carbon emissions from council land and property since 2009-10; supporting local people facing financial hardship due to the high cost of living and continuing to meet the high demand for children's safeguarding and adult social care services. - 3.3 A range of activity is set out in the Plan to support the achievement of the council's outcomes for Derbyshire, these include: - Delivering devolution, where the transfer of both powers and funding from government will help to improve local transport, adults skills training, housing and the environment, encouraging the creation of quality local jobs that give people a decent standard of living and a better quality of life - Driving forward the council's ambition to reduce carbon emissions generated by the council to net zero by 2032, or sooner, by tackling the more challenging emissions and identifying how the further reductions needed might be achieved using appropriate carbon offsetting measures including renewable energy generation and tree planting - Working with communities, businesses, and partners to share responsibility for reducing greenhouse gas emissions generated across the county from our homes, transport and industry to net zero by 2050 or sooner - Continuing our focus on providing effective children's safeguarding services and supporting people to live independently at home - Delivering a safe, fit for purpose Highways Service and sustainable and integrated transport solutions for the residents of Derbyshire - Continuing to support sustainable growth in the Derbyshire Economy, through activities such as delivery of business support programmes and implementing the county's Digital Strategy - Working with partners to support people to lead healthier and safer lives through a wide range of activities from work to strengthen

-- Working with communities, businesses, and partners to share responsibility for reducing greenhouse gas emissions generated across the county from our homes, transport and industry to net zero by 2050 or sooner - Continuing our focus on providing effective children's safeguarding services and supporting people to live independently at home - Delivering a safe, fit for purpose Highways Service and sustainable and integrated transport solutions for the residents of Derbyshire - Continuing to support sustainable growth in the Derbyshire Economy, through activities such as delivery of business support programmes and implementing the county's Digital Strategy - Working with partners to support people to lead healthier and safer lives through a wide range of activities from work to strengthen community infection prevention to welcoming refugee families and supporting victims of domestic abuse - 5.4 The draft Council Plan 2024-25 is attached at Appendix 2 and is recommended for agreement by Cabinet and referral to Council for approval.
+- community infection prevention to welcoming refugee families and supporting victims of domestic abuse - 3.4 The Council Plan 2024-25 is attached at Appendix 2.
 This is supported by a Strategic Objectives Implementation Plan 2024-25 which sets out clear timescales and lead responsibility for undertaking each of the Strategic Objectives, which is attached at Appendix 3.
-The draft Service Plans supporting the delivery of the Council Plan will be brought to Cabinet for consideration in March 2024.
+Council is requested to approve the Council Plan and Implementation Plan as recommended by Cabinet at the 1 February 2024 meeting.
+The Service Plans that support the delivery of the Council Plan will be brought to Council for consideration in March 2024.